 What are the different medicated ingredients in dandruff shampoos?

-Over the counter medicated shampoos basically boil down to 5 different ingredients.
+Over the counter medicated shampoos are made from 5 different active ingredients.

 When your staring at the shelf of dandruff products in your drug store, realize that there are really only 5 choices.
 Pick the ones with the highest concentration of active ingredients (noted below in parentheses).